Code-Institute-Submissions/MS1-infinity-gym/README.md

 **[Wave Webaim](https://wave.webaim.org/)**
 I used webaim to check the color contrast of my website.

-### Typography + Color
+### Typography
----

-For the typography I have used Roboto with a backup font of Sans-serif.
+For the typography I have used the Roboto font with a backup font of Sans-serif.
 It is a simple and easy to read font.
 The font is also easy to read on smaller devices.

+### Color
 I used adobe color scheme for choosing the colors of my website.

 <img src="assets/documents/adobe-color.jpg" width="60%" height="60%">

 Body text: #432d54

-Title of the gym  #948eb7
+Title of the gym: #948eb7

+Footer: #948eb7

-Btn hover #purple
+Btn hover: #purple

 When I was almost finished with my website.
-My mentor told me that my contrasts weren't quite right in my headers, buttons, and footers.
+My mentor told me that my color contrasts weren't quite right in my headers, buttons, and footers.

-I had to adjust these colors to get the contrasts of my website right.
+I ran my website through [Wave Webaim](https://wave.webaim.org/) to see what the errors were.
+So I had to adjust the colors to get the right contrasts for my website.

-For my buttons i've used color
+For my buttons i've used a darker color #514C76 with a font color #fafafa

+My jumbotron message i had to mark the message and color it # to give it better contrast and to see it more clearly.

+Footer has the same color as the buttons color #514C76

+For the download link and the media icons i used a light pink color #DB7093. however, when I run it through the webaim it still returns it as an error, i'm aware of it and i will fix this ussue in the future

 ## Testing
 ---